 I started out writing stories, when I was a kid, and reading all the westerns I could get my hands on.
 I watched old westerns on the TV at the weekends and even had a Tipi in the garden instead of a Wendy house.
 My favourite movies starred Clint Eastwood or Alan Lad, Shane was one of my favourites -both book and movie.
 Of course, I was also into Tarzan and Sinbad movies, action and animals and stop motion!

 But I’m not a living in the past kinda gal’ and I want new movies, new stories, and new heroes.

 The story writing started out as a hobby.
 But then came the self-publishing wave and I hopped on it.
 Fantasy at first (as Kate Trinity), then horror (as K.T.
 McQueen), and a little Sci-Fi (as Desy Melza).

 But there’s something about screenwriting that just pulls me in

 It’s like a puzzle.
 You have a story that needs to speak to the reader (and potential audience).
 There are rewrites and rearranging until your hands bleed.
-And if that isn’t enough, writing my own scripts and entering the occasional competition, I’ve also taken on the task of turning a novel into a script for another author -and it’s almost done.
+And if that isn’t enough, writing my own scripts and entering the occasional competition, I also took on the task of turning a novel into a script for another author.